Q: How often should I have my glasses prescription checked?

 A: A full dry eye evaluation may include a series of tests depending on initial signs and symptoms, systemic history, medication, and lifestyle.
 Most of these tests are non-invasive and painless.
 They can include using special colored dyes placed on the eyelid to assess severity, direct visualization of the oil glands to check for Meibomian gland dysfunction (MGD) or atrophy, and tear production analysis.
 The evaluation will be tailored to narrow down the specific cause of Dry Eye Syndrome.

 Q: What are the typical treatments used to help people suffering from Dry Eyes?

 A: Treatment for dry eye depends on the cause, severity, and stage of the disease.
 Artificial tears can be helpful in the early stages.
 If over-the-counter eye drops are insufficient, we progress to a prescription medication such as Restasis or Xiidra.
 Lid hygiene as well as omega-3 fish oil supplementation can improve symptoms.
 Anti-inflammatory medications as well as punctal plugs are also available if needed for treatment.

 Q: Are there any natural treatments available for dry eyes?

-A: Diet is very important for eye health in general.
-Make sure you eat plenty of green, red and orange vegetables, and fish, especially wild salmon.
-Most people do not get enough Omega 3 healthy oil in their diet, so we recommend taking an Omega 3 fish oil supplement.
-Omega 3 has been shown to relieve dry eye symptoms, and is also important for heart and general health.
+A: Diet is very important for general eye health, and dry eyes.
+Make sure you eat plenty of green, red, and orange vegetables.
+Fish, especially wild salmon, also contains eye-healthy nutrients.
+Most people do not get enough healthy Omega 3 oil in their diet, so we recommend taking an Omega 3 fish oil supplement.
+Omega 3 has been shown to relieve dry eye symptoms, and is also important for overall health.

 Q: What happens if I wear my contacts longer than recommended?